mlflow/mlflow/docs/source/quickstart.rst

 How do I view my MLFlow runs and experiments?
 ---------------------------------------------

-MLFlow comes with a tracking UI that lets you view your runs and the experiments that contain them.
+Once you've run your code, you may view the results with MLFlow's tracking UI.
 To start the UI, run:

 .. code-section::